learnwell/learnwell.github.io/_drafts/2015-12-08-generic-onboarding-for-engineers.md

 layout: post
 title: Generic Onboading for Software Engineers
 author: pulkit
-tags: [onboard,setup]
+tags: [onboard,FTE,new hire]

 ---

+### Accounts worth having/setting-up

-Create new accounts in following websites, and download desktop/mobile apps(optional):
+1. Create new accounts at following websites, and download desktop and/or mobile apps (*recommended*):

-gDrive
+	1. gDrive
-Get a company email account
+		1. Get a company email account
-Search through all the technical goodness
+		3. Search through all the technical goodness
 For example, find the document with keywords around nodejs profiling We use it for storage and for notes sharing
 Gitlab